Person Wearing ‘All Lives Matter’ Shirt Seen Vandalizing Black Lives Matter Mural Outside Trump Tower

 “Maybe our GREAT Police, who have been neutralized and scorned by a mayor who hates & disrespects them, won’t let this symbol of hate be affixed to New York’s greatest street,” he wrote.
 “Spend this money fighting crime instead!”

 Trump has been criticized for his response to the Black Lives Matter movement and calls for efforts to address racial injustices.
 As protests grew in the wake of George Floyd’s killing in Minneapolis, Trump took to Twitter in what appeared to be a call for U.S. military troops to shoot looters.
-He has also been criticized for negative reaction to calls to remove statues of Confederate figures.
+He has also been criticized for his negative reaction to calls to remove statues of Confederate figures.

 Even before the current protests, critics have called out Trump for his reaction to calls for an end to racial injustices, including the president’s call for NFL owners to fire players who take a knee during the national anthem in protest of police brutality against minorities.